dotnet/docs/docs/core/tutorials/library-with-visual-studio-mac.md

 ---
 # Tutorial: Create a .NET class library using Visual Studio for Mac

 In this tutorial, you create a class library that contains a single string-handling method.
-You implement it as an [extension method](../../csharp/programming-guide/classes-and-structs/extension-methods.md) so that you can call it as if it were a member of the <xref:System.String> class.

 A *class library* defines types and methods that are called by an application.
-When you finish your class library, you can distribute it as a third-party component or as a bundled component with one or more applications.
+If the library targets .NET Standard 2.0, it can be called by any .NET implementation (including .NET Framework) that supports .NET Standard 2.0.
+If the library targets .NET 5, it can be called by any application that targets .NET 5.
+This tutorial shows how to target .NET 5.

 > [!NOTE]
 > Your feedback is highly valued.
 There are two ways you can provide feedback to the development team on Visual Studio for Mac: